NCPS | NCPS Complaints & Concerns Procedure

 What is the Assessment Panel?

-A. The Professional Conduct Officer may audit the member.
+A. The Professional Conduct Manager

+will send your complaint and the member’s response to the Panel, together with any supporting evidence.
 The Panel will then consider both sides very carefully.
 You won’t see the member’s response to your complaint.
-This is because, if you wished to reply to that response, the member may wish to reply further and so the complaint could last an unreasonable amount of time with each party wanting to respond to the last thing which was written by the other side.)
+This is because, if you wished to reply to that response, the member may wish to reply further and so the complaint could last an unreasonable amount of time with each party wanting to respond to the last thing which was written by the other side.
 (Should your complaint progress to a full formal hearing, both sides will have further opportunities to respond.)

+C. The Panel may ask for further information or clarification, or may seek an expert opinion.
 After reading your case file, the Panel may decide to ask either you, the member, or both, for more information before they can reach a decision.
 In addition, they may delay proceedings while asking for an expert report – for example, on whether the member had the expertise to treat your condition.

 D. The Panel will then make its decision, which can be one of the following outcomes: